demonnic/recoginator/README.md

 ## Usage

-`recog display` shows your queue.
+`recog` shows your queue.
 It is clickable on the titlebar and numbers.

 `recog add <person> <reason>` to add someone to the queue.